-On occasion there will be some specific skills teaching in the whole group, otherwise you will be divided into smaller Skills Practice groups (comprising a counsellor, client and observers), which in Year 1 will generally be facilitated by a tutor.
-(In Year 2, the groups are likely to be unfacilitated and will run on alternate weeks to your Supervision group.)
+On occasion there will be some specific skills teaching in the whole group, otherwise you will be divided into smaller Skills Practice groups (comprising a counsellor, client and observers), which, in Year 1, will generally be facilitated by a tutor.
+(In Year 2, the groups may be unfacilitated and will run on alternate weeks to the Reflective Practice groups.)